niteshkumar9368/bharat_explorer/README.md

 🧾 License
 This project is licensed under the MIT License.
-Feel free to use, modify, and share it.
+You can use, modify, and distribute it freely.

-✨ Author
+👨‍💻 Author
 Nitesh Kumar
-📧 Email:niteshkumar2004.in@gmail.com
+📧 niteshkumar2004.in@gmail.com
-🔗 GitHub: niteshkumar9368
+🔗 GitHub Profile